Rejean-McCormick/Orgo/Documentation/v3/6-orgo-insights-module-config-parameters.md

   * Default: `300` seconds (5 minutes) in all environments.
   * Invariants:

-    * `reports-api` (Doc 7.2) must use this as its default TTL for non‑streaming endpoints.
+    * `reports-api` must use this as its default TTL for non‑streaming endpoints.

 * **`analytics.cache.ttl_seconds.dashboard_slow`**